 Similar to the proposed project, construction activities would occur under this alternative that could last longer than two months and/or occur within 1,000 feet of sensitive receptors.
 Mitigation Measure AQ-3, Conduct Construction Health Risk Assessment, would be required under this alternative, and construction impacts to sensitive receptors would be less than significant with mitigation, similar to the proposed project.
 In operation, stationary sources emitting toxic air emissions would be required to receive a permit from BAAQMD, and development facilitated by this alternative would be subject to existing North Fair Oaks Community Plan policies that would ensure sensitive receptors would not be exposed to substantial pollutant concentrations due to location or design.
-Finally, buildout under this alternative would not result in odors or other emissions adversely affecting a substantial number of people.
+Finally, buildout under this alternative would not involve land uses that typically produce objectionable odors, and this alternative would not result in odors or other emissions adversely affecting a substantial number of people.
 Impacts would be less than significant, similar to the proposed project.